ssi-dk/AEF-DDF/workflows/README.md

 ## code-coverage.yaml
 #### Trigger
-Pushes or pull requests to the main branch if there are changes to any file in the `R/` or `tests/` folders.
+Pushes or pull requests to the main branch if there are changes to the `DESCRIPTION`, or any file in the `R/` or `tests/` folders.

 #### Function
 Determine the degree of [code coverage](https://en.wikipedia.org/wiki/Code_coverage) in your code base.